hkvh/sonata-archives/README.md

 `(sonata-archives) $ pip install -r requirements.txt`

-## Building the Sonata Archives Database
+## II.
+Building the Sonata Archives Database

 To build for the first-time (or rebuild) the sonata-archives database with all composers, pieces and sonatas that live in the `data` directory, simply execute the root-level script:

 `rebuild_database.py`

-This script requires a valid connection to a postgres instance; if you are having connection issues, make sure that your `credentials.py` file matches your setup Postgres credentials.
+This script requires a valid connection to postgres; if you are having connection issues, make sure that your `credentials.py` file matches your setup Postgres credentials.

+If you make changes to the attributes of an existing piece or add a new analysis, you should just re-run this script, as it is extremely fast for the database to fully refresh by rebuilding itself.

+## III.
+Rendering Lilypond Score Excerpts

+All rendered lilypond images are stored in `app/static/lilypond/`) but the files are not stored in source control (see `.gitignore`).

+Eventually, the files will be stored somewhere like S3, but for now this means that to make all the `.png` files that you will need in order to see the score excerpts, you must first run the following root level script:

+`render_all_lilypond.py`

+If you are adding additional lilypond files or making changes to existing ones, you can always run the full script and render everything, but because it can take a while, it is advisable to run it with a provided `filename_list` where you list only the specific `.ly` files that need re-rendering.

-## Viewing the Sonata Archives Web Application
+## IV.
+Viewing the Sonata Archives Website

 ### 1. Make sure the database is built

-If you haven't already, make sure to follow the step above to build the database as you will need a connection to it in order to run the webserver.
+If you haven't already, make sure to follow step II above to build the database as you will need a connection to it in order to have the website display any information.

+### 2. Make sure all lilypond images are rendered

+If you haven't already, make sure to follow step III above and render all the lilypond files or you will not be able to see most of the image files on the website.

-### 2. Start the Flask Webserver
+### 3. Start the Flask Web Server

 To start the Flask web server in localhost, run the script `app/app.py`